Red Velvet Sugar Cookies

 - 1/4 teaspoon vanilla extract

-- In a large bowl, whisk together flour, cocoa powder, baking powder, and salt.
+- In a medium bowl, whisk together flour, cocoa powder, baking powder, and salt.

-- In another large bowl, beat together the sugar and butter until light and creamy, about 2-3 minutes.
+- In a large mixing bowl on medium-high speed (with the paddle attachment if using a stand mixer), beat together the sugar and butter until light and creamy, about 1-2 minutes.

 - Gradually beat in flour until dough forms.